 Chase Total Checking® – $200 Bonus

 How to earn the bonus: The Chase Total Checking® bonus is the most approachable offer for most customers.
-New customers only need to open an account with a minimum of a $25 deposit and set up direct deposit to qualify.
+New customers only need to open an account and set up direct deposit to qualify.
 There is a $12 monthly fee which is waived for customers who have direct deposits of at least $500 per month, OR maintain an average daily balance of $1,500, OR have an average daily balance of $5,000 or more in any combination of qualifying Chase checking, savings, and other balances.

 How to earn the bonus: The Chase SavingsSM account bonus requires an initial $10,000 deposit which you must make within 20 business days and keep in your account for a minimum of 90 days.
 Afterward, the $5 monthly fee is waived when you keep at least a minimum average daily balance of $300, OR, have at least one repeating automatic transfer of at least $25 from your personal Chase checking account (available only through Chase OnlineSM Banking), OR, you have a linked Chase Premier Plus CheckingSM, Chase Premier Platinum CheckingSM, or Chase Private Client CheckingSM account.

 Chase Total Checking® + Chase SavingsSM – up to $350 Bonus